junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy laughs warmly.
 "You are more than welcome to join.
 Except, Doctor -- there's something you might want to know."

-The tone in her voice makes the smile on the Doctor's face frozen.
+The tone in her voice freezes the smile on the Doctor's face.
 "What is it?"

 Amy holds Rory's hand tight, and says, "Rory and I had a discussion, you know, after we almost died, or actually he really did."
-They exchange a nervous look, Rory says quietly, "Even if we're not dead, we could have stuck there, never able to go back home.
+They exchange a nervous look.
+Rory says quietly, "Even if we're not dead, we could have stuck there, never able to go back home.
 And... my Dad is going to miss me."

 "You're resigning?"
 The Doctor says slowly, understanding, but not easily.

 "We're going home," Amy corrects him, a shaky smile.
 "We're not giving you up, if that's what you're thinking."

 "You can still come for dinner," Rory says, a tight smile.
-"And know we'll always set a seat for you in Christmas.
+"And know we'll always set a seat for you at Christmas.
 You, too, Melody."

 He reaches out a hand toward River, and River takes it.
 Her other hand in Amy's.